 English as a Second Language (ESL)

-Students requiring ESL courses will be registered by Student Academic & Financial Services until all ESL requirements are successfully completed.
+Students requiring ESL courses will be registered by Student Academic Services until all ESL requirements are successfully completed.
 A schedule hold is in effect during this time which prevents students from making changes to their schedule.

-Students enrolled in ESL courses will be allowed no more than 3 attempts to successfully complete each course.
+Students enrolled in ESL courses will be allowed no more than three attempts to successfully complete each course.
 Students who are unsuccessful after the second attempt of a course will be assigned an academic standing hold and be placed on academic probation.
 Students who are unsuccessful after the third attempt of a course will be academically dismissed.